-This was my train bible and it helped me plan on the go.
-I found out that the timetable guide is 99% accurate on its times, and those that weren’t accurate were just by 5 minutes before or after the stated time.
+This was my train bible, and it helped me plan on the go.
+I found out that the timetable guide is 99% accurate in its times, and those that weren’t accurate were just by 5 minutes before or after the stated time.

-If you don’t have the timetable book with you, then you can visit a train station of interest and know the schedule of all trains arriving (white schedule) and departing (yellow schedule) from that station.
+If you don’t have the timetable book with you (or the app), then you can visit a train station of interest and know the schedule of all trains arriving (white schedule) and departing (yellow schedule) from that station.

 Wait, do I also need to make reservations?

-Sometimes, a single route can offer trains with reservation and without, so it can be possible to avoid the reservation fees if you do a bit of research with the timetable book.
+Sometimes, a single route can offer trains with reservation and without, so it can be possible to avoid the reservation fees if you do a bit of research on the timetable.